Frank Lloyd Wright: Family turmoil

-In 1903, while Wright was designing a house for Edwin Cheney (a neighbor in Oak Park), he became enamored with Cheney's wife, Mamah.
-Mamah Borthwick Cheney was a modern woman with interests outside the home.
+In 1903, while Wright was designing a house for Edwin Cheney (a neighbor in Oak Park), he became enamored with Cheney's wife, Mamah Borthwick Cheney.
+Mamah was a modern woman with interests outside the home.
 She was an early feminist, and Wright viewed her as his intellectual equal.
 Their relationship became the talk of the town; they often could be seen taking rides in Wright's automobile through Oak Park.
 In 1909, Wright and Mamah Cheney met up in Europe, leaving their spouses and children behind.
 Wright remained in Europe for almost a year, first in Florence, Italy (where he lived with his eldest son Lloyd) and, later, in Fiesole, Italy, where he lived with Mamah.
-During this time, Edwin Cheney granted Mamah a divorce, though Kitty still refused to grant one to her husband.
+During this time, Edwin Cheney granted Mamah a divorce, although Frank's wife Catherine refused to grant him one.
 After Wright returned to the United States in October 1910, he persuaded his mother to buy land for him in Spring Green, Wisconsin.
 The land, bought on April 10, 1911, was adjacent to land held by his mother's family, the Lloyd-Joneses.
 Wright began to build himself a new home, which he called Taliesin, by May 1911.
-The recurring theme of Taliesin also came from his mother's side: in Welsh mythology was a poet, magician, and priest.
+The recurring theme of Taliesin also came from his mother's side: Taliesin was a Welsh poet, magician, and priest.
 The family motto, "Y Gwir yn Erbyn y Byd" ("The Truth Against the World"), was taken from the Welsh poet Iolo Morganwg, who also had a son named Taliesin.
 The motto is still used today as the cry of the druids and chief bard of the Eisteddfod in Wales.

 Tragedy at Taliesin

-On August 15, 1914, while Wright was working in Chicago, a servant (Julian Carlton) set fire to the living quarters of Taliesin and then murdered seven people with an axe as the fire burned.
+On August 15, 1914, while Wright was working in Chicago, Julian Carlton, a servant, set fire to the living quarters of Taliesin and then murdered seven people with an axe as the fire burned.
 The dead included Mamah; her two children, John and Martha Cheney; a gardener (David Lindblom); a draftsman (Emil Brodelle); a workman (Thomas Brunker); and another workman's son (Ernest Weston).
-Two people survived the mayhem, one of whom, William Weston, helped to put out the fire that almost completely consumed the residential wing of the house.
-Carlton swallowed hydrochloric acid immediately following the attack in an attempt to kill himself.
+Two people survived, one of whom, William Weston, helped to put out the fire that almost completely consumed the residential wing of the house.
+Carlton swallowed hydrochloric acid following the attack in an attempt to kill himself.
 He was nearly lynched on the spot, but was taken to the Dodgeville jail.
-Carlton died from starvation seven weeks after the attack, despite medical attention.
+Carlton died from starvation seven weeks after the attack.